nixworks/public/news/2017/04/6/2017-saint-petersburg-metro-bombing-russian-authorities-discover-and-deactivate-an-explosive-device-in-a-saint-petersburg-flat-during-ongo.md

 ### [2017-04-6](/news/2017/04/6/index.md)

-# 2017 Saint Petersburg Metro bombing.
-Russian authorities discover and deactivate an explosive device in a Saint Petersburg flat, during ongoing raids occurring in response to the bombing.
+# 2017 Saint Petersburg Metro bombing: Russian authorities discover and deactivate an explosive device in a Saint Petersburg flat, during ongoing raids occurring in response to the bombing.

 A device is made safe as Russian police investigating the metro bombing make further arrests.